 This postgraduate level course brings together the areas of innovation management and new product development with strong emphasis on innovation as a management process and methodology.
 Innovation management and new product development examines the problems faced by firms as they try to develop innovative products to sustain profitability and growth.
-This course is designed to prepare students to improve the competitiveness of their profitability and growth.
 This course is designed to prepare students to improve the competitiveness of their prospective firms.
 This course is designed with the aim to develop the creative aspects of managerial intellect by understanding the process and importance of innovation management, managing technology and knowledge and new product development.
 Prerequisite: MBA-645